logo for pulau-pangkor.com

 Attractions in and around Ipoh

-Read more on Kellie's Castle near Ipoh with its tragic and magistic history.
+Read more about Kellie's Castle near Ipoh with its tragic and majestic history.

 Sam Po temple and Perak Tong temple

-Another sight worth seeing is the Sam Po Tong temple.
+Another sight worth visiting is the Sam Po Tong temple.
 This is a Chinese temple built within a gigantic limestone cave.
-Sam Pa temple has a sister: Perak Tong.
+Sam Po temple has a sister: Perak Tong.
 Perak Tong has a steep, tall staircase in the interior of the cave.
 The staircase rises up to the top of its hill.
-There's fine views of Ipoh and its surroundings.
+There's fine views on the city and its surroundings.

 Kampar

-Just over 30 km south of Ipoh is the old tin mine town of Kampar located.
-The town is nowadays no longer a tin mine town but in the countryside you will find plenty of lakes which originate from the tin mine industry.
+Kampar is located just over 30 km south of Ipoh.
+It's no longer a tin mine town but in the countryside you will find plenty of lakes which originate from the tin mine industry.
+Nearby are the Gua Tempurung caves, see below.
 You can go fishing here.

 Read more about Kampar and the great Grand Kampar Hotel which is the best base to explore this part of Perak